vincentorback/clean-wordpress-admin/README.md

 Disable email functions.

 ### [Emojis](emojis.php)
-Disable built-in emojis that loads large JavaScript, CSS and image files :-1:
+Disable built-in emojis that load large JavaScript, CSS and image files.

 ### [Feed](feed.php)
 Disable RSS and other feeds.

 ### [Head](head.php)
-Clears out generated unwanted stuff from the wp_head hook.
-Such as feeds and the WordPress version.
+Clears out generated unwanted stuff from the wp_head hook, such as feeds and the WordPress version.

 ### [Images](images.php)
 Remove functions related to images like the default link, alignment, and sizes.